Please refer to the attachment below for the printable version which includes pictures:

 - A commitment to work in partnership with outside agencies including the Health Service, Social Services, other local authorities and educational establishments and the voluntary sector to improve educational outcomes.

 Basic information about children is kept in school on computer, in line with the Data Protection Act 2018.
-Our Privacy Notices can be found on the school website.
 The academy trust is registered with the Information Commissioner’s Office and there are restrictions placed on the school in regard to who we can give information to.
+Links to the DDAT Privacy Notices can be found on the school website.

 BEHAVIOUR AND DISCIPLINE